gitKatia/isaac/README.md

 ## isaac

-### Library for orbits calculation when only Newton gravitational force is assumed to act on the body
+### Library for orbits calculation when only Newton gravitational force acts on the satellite, probe